A note on probability and Hilbert's VI problem: Analysis of the contradictory setup

 With the trivial substitution $x_{0,-1,0}= 1 -x_{0,1,0}$ there are $12$ variables in the system.

 Now make the change of variables

 where $y_{\alpha_1,\alpha_2,\alpha_3}$ indicates the unknown probability of $E_1^{\alpha_1} \cap E_2^{\alpha_2} \cap E_3^{\alpha_3}$.
-After substitution and inclusion of the conditions on the $y_{\alpha}$'s the system has $9$ equations of degree either $1$ or $2$, and $8$ inequations.
-There is no solution, indicating that the requirements are not admissible; a more explicit calculation is repeated below, and a certificate that the system has no solution is in Section 3.4.
+After substitution and the inclusion of the conditions on the $y_{\alpha}$'s the system has $9$ equations of degree either $1$ or $2$, and $8$ inequalities.
+As discussed here below there is no solution, indicating that the requirements are not admissible; a certificate that the system has no solution is in Appendix \ref{Example3}.

 One can actually wonder if it was the value $0.95$ required for $P(E_3)$ which created a problem.
 In fact, one can leave $x_{0,0,1}$ as an indeterminate and solve the system in $y_{\alpha}$ for the other $7$ variables.
 The result, before imposing the condition that $y_{\alpha}\geq 0$ for all $\alpha$'s, is: